The Good Rejection

 Sounds like an oxymoron, right?
 I know, it’s hard to see the good side when you get your query letter or full manuscript returned with a polite “thanks but no thanks”.
 But believe me, there is a good side.

 Let me tell you what a rejection letter isn’t.
-It isn’t confirmation that your writing sucks.
+It isn’t confirmation your writing sucks.
 It doesn’t mean you should stop writing and take up knitting/origami/brain surgery.
-It doesn’t even mean that this editor hates you and has blacklisted any future submissions to XYZ Publishers because your writing is so bad.
+It doesn’t even mean that the editor hates you and has blacklisted any future submissions to XYZ Publishers because your writing is so bad.

 So what does a rejection mean?
 In my experience, a rejection letter falls into three categories: Form Letter; Helpful; and what I call the Claytons (you know, the Rejection You Get When You’re Not Really Getting A Rejection).
 For a more definitive answer, I’ve given some examples and their interpretation below.

 The Form Letter (Part 1)